-- 92 right-wing terrorist actors (groups and individuals that could be identified since 1963);
+- 108 right-wing (terrorist) actors (groups and individuals) identified since 1963 (some under investigation);

-- 123 right-wing terrorist incidents using explosives since 1971 (including successful and failed attempts);
+- 156 right-wing (terrorist) incidents using explosives since 1971 (including successful and failed attempts);

 Of course not all incidents can be analyzed as terrorist offences.
 Nevertheless the DTGrwx allows for an in-depth study of right-wing political violence.
 In consequence the collection will be the basis for a series of academic publications and research projects.